relab/thesis-proposals/2022/committee-selection-fairness.md

 Since only the committee members get rewarded, the committee selection algorithm needs to be fair, giving everyone a chance to get rewarded.
 The selection mechanism can be based on different things such as processes stakes (money they freeze before starting the protocol).

+in [1] we  have designed different methods to reward and elect the leader to prevent some attacks.
+We evaluated the methods through simulations written in python.
-The main task of this project is to design a fair selection mechanism for committe-based blockchains based on their past behaviour.
+The main task of the project is to design a fair selection mechanism for committe-based blockchains based on their past behaviour and you should extend the methods to additional methods for committee selection and extend the simulation framework to evaluate these methods.
-We would like to define some relevant properties and rank the processes fairly.
-The projects includes research (studying relevant papers and define the properties), and simulation (analyzing the proposed selection method with implementing it in python or go).

 ## Tasks / Milestones

+- Reading relevant paper
-- Review literature about committee selection algorithms
+- Extending the paper for committee selection
-- Analyse the existing algorithms
-- Defining some fairness related properties
 - Simulating the proposed algorithm in python or go
 - Analyzing the results

 ## Reading Material
+[1] Rebop: Reputation-based Incentives in Committee-based Blockchains (on demand)